Lefschetz fibrations on cotangent bundles and some plumbings: Introduction

+are powerful tools in studying symplectic topology.
+The following are a few examples of that: When a Lefschetz fibration is given, one can define the Fukaya-Seidel category as described in \cite{Seidel1}.
+In \cite{Maydanskiy, MS, Abouzaid-Seidel}, the authors used Lefschetz fibrations for constructing diffeomorphic pairs of different Weinstein manifolds.
+When Wu \cite{Wu} studied the symplectic mapping class group of the Milnor fiber of $A_n$-type, the well-known Lefschetz fibration of the Milnor fiber played a key role.
+McLean \cite{Mclean, McLean12} showed that one could compute a symplectic homology of a Liouville manifold from a Lefschetz fibration and its monodromy map.

-Since Lefschetz fibrations are useful, it would be natural to ask which symplectic manifolds admit Lefschetz fibrations.
-Giroux and Pardon \cite{GP} gave a wonderful answer for the question.
+It is natural to ask which symplectic manifolds admit Lefschetz fibrations.
+Giroux and Pardon \cite{GP} gave a wonderful answer.
 They proved that every Stein manifold should admit a Lefschetz fibration.
-They also proved that every Weinstein manifold should admit a Lefschetz fibration indirectly, by using the equivalence between Stein and Weinstein structures, given in \cite{CE}.
+Moreover, \cite{GP} proved that every Weinstein manifold should admit a Lefschetz fibration {\em indirectly}, based on the equivalence between Stein and Weinstein manifolds.

-In the present paper, we introduce an idea of constructing Lefschetz fibrations of Weinstein manifolds, from Weinstein structures directly.
-More precisely, we construct Lefschetz fibrations from Weinstein handle decompositions.
+In the present paper, we construct Lefschetz fibrations on some Weinstein manifolds directly from their Weinstein structures.
+More specific results will appear in Section \ref{subsect results}.

-Unfortunately, the present paper does not consider a general Weinstein manifold.
-We consider Weinstein manifolds of two types.
-The Weinstein manifolds of the first type are cotangent bundles, and those of the second type are Weinstein manifolds constructed by plumbing copies of cotangent bundles of spheres along trees, or by plumbing two cotangent bundles.
-For the case of general Weinstein manifolds, we are working on progress.

-As an application, we give diffeomorphic families of Weinstein manifolds.
-Especially, some of the given diffeomorphic families contain the Milnor fibers of simple singularities.